nevdelap/ned/README.md

 **_Why don't the tests pass in Git Bash?_**

-Git Bash does not support colored output using ansi_term.
+Git Bash does not support colored output.
 Run the tests in cmd.exe on Windows.

 ## Building `ned`